tamunoWoks/Business_Intelligence_with_PowerBI/Part1.md

 Structured data conforms to a tabular format; this means each column and row maintains an interrelationship.
 A formal specification of tables with rows and columns is commonly referred to as **DATA SCHEMA**.

 The most accessible data sources for Power BI are structured.
 Platforms such as Microsoft SQL Server, Microsoft Azure SQL Server, Microsoft Access, Azure Table Storage, Oracle, IBM DB2, MySQL, PostgreSQL, Microsoft Excel, Google Sheets and several others all offer robust structured data options.

+#### UNSTRUCTURED DATA
+Unstructured data is ambiguous, without any rhyme, reason, or consistency.
+Any video, audio, photo, or text file is considered unstructured data.